 If you choose the direct review option, a Veterans Law Judge will review your appeal based on evidence already submitted.
-You can't submit evidence and can't have a hearing.
+You can’t submit evidence, and you can’t have a hearing.

 Note: The direct review option will take an average of 365 days (1 year) for the Board to complete.

 Option 2: Submit new evidence

 If you choose the evidence submission option, you can submit more evidence for a Veterans Law Judge to review.
-You must submit this evidence within 90 days of the date we receive your Decision Review Request: Board Appeal (VA Form 10182).
-Download VA Form 10182 (PDF)
+You must submit this evidence within 90 days of the date we receive your request for a Board Appeal.

 Note: The evidence submission option will take more than one year for the Board to complete.

 Option 3: Request a hearing